 Civil engineering draftspersons and technicians, fencers and plasterers have higher levels of participation.
 However, even among building and engineering technicians, which has the highest percentage of women workers, more than three quarters of the workforce are men.

 The Queensland Government is leading the way to help boost women’s participation in the building and construction industry, particularly in frontline construction roles.

-We actively encourage women to join the building and construction industry and build careers in a range of professional services, trades, administration and supply chain roles.
+We actively encourage women to join the building and construction industry and build careers in a range of professional services, trades and administration roles.

 Our own procurement management and contract management team, QBuild, is already well above the state average in employing women and is making great strides toward lifting this ratio even higher.